Trisha Yearwoods Lemon Pound Cake with Glaze is moist and perfectly flavored. This cake is bright and fresh and a must-make recipe.

 - Always cool completely before covering or refrigerating.

-- 1/2 cup salted butter at room temperature
+- 1/2 cup butter salted or unsalted, at room temperature

 - 1/2 teaspoon baking powder